 Science, technology, engineering, and mathematics (STEM) skills are essential in today’s job market.
-As the demand for automatable jobs slows down, an estimated 80% of fasting-growing careers are now dependent on STEM expertise.
-But while the push for STEM education is certainly rising, U.S. employers still struggle to fill vacancies for the growing numbers of STEM-based positions.
+As the demand for automated jobs slows down, an estimated 80% of fasting-growing careers depend on STEM expertise.
+But while the push for STEM education is undoubtedly rising, U.S. employers still struggle to fill vacancies for the growing numbers of STEM-based positions.

-A look at the STEM workforce offers a hint at what’s causing this issue.
+Looking at the workforce hints at what’s causing this issue.
 Current STEM workers are 65% male and 70% white.
-This overrepresentation decreases interest in the field within diverse communities, which often already struggle to receive the resources needed to develop STEM skills.
+This overrepresentation decreases interest in the field within diverse communities, which often struggle to receive the resources needed to develop skills.

-We’ll explore what steps can be taken to make STEM more accessible for future generations.
+We’ll explore what steps can be taken to make the field more accessible for future generations.

 Invest in Public and Equitable Education

-Students develop their first STEM skills, as well as their first perception of the STEM field, in childhood.
-As early as preschool, educators can spark interest in STEM studies by helping kids practice problem-solving and creativity or by taking them on interactive field trips.
+Students develop their first skills and perception of the field in childhood.
+As early as preschool, educators can spark interest in STEM studies by helping kids practice problem-solving and creativity or taking them on interactive field trips.

 But educators can’t do so alone.
-Schools and governments both need to invest in positive STEM learning environments to ensure students get adequate support — especially in public schools.
+Schools and governments must invest in positive learning environments to ensure students get adequate support, especially in public schools.

-A recent bill supporting STEM education in rural communities is an example of an equitable approach to legislation.
-This legislation could funnel more resources for STEM teacher training and pair online STEM education with hands-on apprenticeships in communities that are struggling the most.
+A recent bill supporting STEM education in rural communities exemplifies an equitable approach to legislation.
+This legislation could funnel more resources for teacher training and pair online STEM education with hands-on apprenticeships in struggling communities.

 Avoid Perpetuating Stereotypes

-Students learn stereotypes from a young age through their interactions with parents, teachers, media, and more.
-Building a strong STEM workforce requires adults to tackle stereotypes about who the field is actually for.
+Students learn stereotypes from a young age through interactions with parents, teachers, media, and more.
+Building a strong workforce requires adults to tackle stereotypes about who the field is actually for.

-Though white men may fill the majority of STEM roles right now — and students may notice it — parents and educators can show all children equal enthusiasm and support as they explore STEM activities and dream about their future careers.
+Though white men may fill most jobs right now — and students may notice it — parents and educators can show all children equal enthusiasm and support as they explore activities and dream about their future careers.